 In Conclusion

-It is unfortunate that many grandparents in England and Wales must endure separation from their grandchildren owing to divorce, separation, or conflict with their own children.
+It is unfortunate that many grandparents in England and Wales experience separation from their grandchildren due to divorce, separation, or conflict with their own children.

-Many of them go directly to a family attorney, but their first stop, if they are unable to resolve it amongst themselves, is mediation.
+Many of them go directly to a solicitor, believing it to be the first stop if they are unable to resolve it amongst themselves however in most cases mediation can help resolve your child focused discussions.

-involving your children Although these rights are not automatic, you can seek the assistance of a family mediator in an effort to resolve the conflict.
+Although grandparents rights are not automatic, you can seek the assistance of a family mediator in an effort to resolve any conflict.

 If that fails, the next step is family court.
 If you can demonstrate that your connection with your grandkids is beneficial to them, an order will likely be issued enabling you to maintain your loving relationship with them.